 You know how that can happen.

-Well happened to four Uyghur guys on this plane in China and they've now been sentenced to death.
+What happened to four Uyghur guys on this plane in China and they've now been sentenced to death.

 The World Uyghur Congress says it was a dispute over seating.

-But basically this is they're in the same position, these Uyghurs that Piers Morgan is uh it was the same thing.
+But basically, they're in the same position, these Uyghurs, that Piers Morgan is.

-You you you let him in America, you can keep him so they got to find a third country that Piers Morgan can now be deported to.
+So they've got to find a third country that Piers Morgan can now be deported to.

 So we don't know where it's going to be.

-You've just basically got Kim Jong un to interview every night.
+You've just basically got Kim Jong-un to interview every night.

 But Piers will adjust to it.